vernchao91/vernchao91/README.md

 🏃‍♂️ [MazeRunner](https://vernchao91.github.io/Maze_Runner/) was created from my gaming passion.
 This game was made as a typical maze with obstacles to hurdle.
 Open doors with a switch or key to escape the maze!

-🌱 Frameworks that I am currently learning are 🐍 Python, Django, 🔥Firebase and  C➕➕.
+🌱 Frameworks that I am currently learning are 🐍 Python, 🧴 Flask, 🔄 Recoil and TypeScript.
 I'm determined to continuously expand my knowledge.

 🖥🖱️🎮⚡🏀🏈⚽ A few things about myself is that I'm very competitive.
 I love playing and watching sports.
 I also love playing video games and watching competitive esports.
 My passion for technology grew at an early age!
 I now use my love for technology with my career and hobbies!